INNOVATION ACTIONS FOR EQUIPMENT

-- Borealis will allow the dynamically reconfigurable blending of powders of metal alloys and metal composites therefore enabling new functionally graded design concepts that cannot be processed with most of current AM technologies in one single step.
+- Borealis will allow the dinamically reconfigurable blending of powders of metal alloys and metal composites therefore enabling new functionally graded design concepts that cannot be processed with most of current AM technologies in one single step.

 In order to guarantee the achievement of Borealis objectives and to efficiently manage related project complexity, a coherent work plan, over 3 years, has been developed.
 It is organized in 11 work packages clustered in Project Management, Scientific and Technical, Demonstration and Dissemination and Exploitation activities.
 Particularly, the RTD activities will map the Borealis solution development lifecycle from the product and technologies design phases to processes and equipment design phases till the data acquisition, control and optimization phases.